lando/postgres/docs/index.md

 ---
-title: Postgres Lando Plugin
+title: PostgreSQL Lando Plugin
 description: Add a highly configurable Postgres service to Lando for local development with all the power of Docker and Docker Compose.
 next: ./config.html
 ---

-# Postgres
+# PostgreSQL

 [PostgreSQL](https://www.postgresql.org/) is an advanced open source database server.

-You can easily add it to your Lando app by adding an entry to the [services](https://docs.lando.dev/core/v3/services/lando.html) top-level config in your [Landofile](https://docs.lando.dev/core/v3).
+You can easily add it to your Lando app by adding an entry to the [services](https://docs.lando.dev/services/lando-3.html) top-level config in your [Landofile](https://docs.lando.dev/landofile/).

 ```yaml
 services: